dvdme/forecastiopy/README.md

 * It does not implements the `callback` request option.

 ####To Do:
-* I'm not sure at this point in time but I'm something will appear.
+* I'm not sure at this point in time but I'm sure something will appear.
 * I need to improve the docstrings

 ####How it works: